1099-SA Filing: HSA Distribution Reporting

 Box 3: Distribution Code

 This single-digit code identifies what type of account your distribution came from.
-Code 1 means it's from an HSA (the most common), Code 2 indicates an Archer MSA, Code 3 is for a Medicare Advantage MSA, and Code 4 means it's from a combination of these account types.
-You'll need this code when filling out your tax forms.
+Code 1 means it's from an HSA, Code 2 indicates an Archer MSA, Code 3 is for a Medicare Advantage MSA, and Code 4 means it's from a combination of these account types.

 Box 4: FMV on Date of Death